Stee-T/NARMAX/Examples/README.md

 This system has two inputs $x_1$ and $x_2$ in addition to an internal noise channel $W[k]$ and a single output (MISO system).

 # Example 3: Rational System
-Is a short demonstration of how to fit rational models with the provided signal-constructor.
+Demonstrates how to fit rational models with the provided signal-constructor.
 It also contains some supplementary information about the arborescence fitting, including how to reliably reproduce results.

 **Fitted system**: $y\[k\]=\frac{0.6|x\[k\]|-0.35x^3\[k\]-0.3x\[k-1\]y\[k-2\]+0.1|y\[k-1\]|}{1-0.4|x\[k\]|+0.3|x\[k-1\]x\[k\]|-0.2x^3\[k-1\]+ 0.3y\[k-1\]x\[k-2\]}$

 # Example 4: Imposing Regressors
-Is a short demonstration of how to use the imposed regressor dictionary.
+Demonstrates how to use the imposed regressor dictionary.
 This example illustrates how to fit a (linear) IIR filter of a desired order.

 **Fitted system**: 5 parallel Biquadratic IIR filters (5 parallel Second Order Sections) fitted with a single IIR filter (ARX system).